 Your home’s central air conditioner works hard to keep you and your family cool during the sweltering summers in Naples.
-Unfortunately, it’s fairly common for your air conditioner to become overworked, possibly restricting the airflow to your home.
-As hot as it may be outside, your air conditioner can actually become frozen.
+Unfortunately, it’s possible for your air conditioner to become overworked, possibly restricting the airflow to your home.
+As warm as it may be outside, your air conditioner can actually become frozen.
 If this has happened to your air conditioner, don’t panic.
 Continue reading this post to find out why an air conditioner freezes and if you should schedule air conditioner service to take care of the situation.

-- Go to the thermostat and turn off your air conditioner all the way.
+- Go to the thermostat and turn off your air conditioner completely.

 - Naples has most experienced HVAC technicians at Service Experts Heating & Air Conditioning, call now and arrange your air conditioner service.
-Whether your air conditioner is low on refrigerant or the evaporator coil is restricted, this is an issue that should be dealt with by AC experts.
+Whether your air conditioner is low on refrigerant or the evaporator coil is restricted, this is an issue that should be dealt with by AC pros.

 Now find a good cool spot in front of the fan and wait for your technician to arrive.
 They will be able to make a quick and accurate diagnosis of the particular problem with your system and let you know what kind of air conditioner service you will need to fix the problem.
 Call Service Experts at 239-908-6991 today or go online to make your air conditioner service appointment now.